 The question is, are you curious about the other 95%?
 Do you want to know what the other 95% is?

-Well, in order to do understand what is the other 95%, we must transcend beyond our mind and body, and acknowledge YOU.
+To understand the other 95%, we must transcend beyond our mind and body and acknowledge YOU.

 Have you ever asked yourself, what is my purpose in life?
 What am I doing every day?
 Are you here to make yourself only comfortable by avoiding this life?
 Or are you here to experience the fullest extent of life?